nneva/mt-exercise-5/README.md

 ![Beam Size - BLEU score Relationship](bleu_beam_graph.png)

 The relationship graph between BLEU score and beam size roughly corresponds to the idea that "increasing the beam size does not consistently improve translation quality."
-(Kohen & Knowels - ***"Six Challenges for Neural Machine Translation"***).
+(Koehn & Knowels - ***"Six Challenges for Neural Machine Translation"***).
 Based on this specific case optimal beam size is between 8 and 16.